SamuelWhitton/natural-daina/README.md

     |+++ cabbage *{} @ Now valid; cabbage is now visibile here due to inherited visibility and thus can be overriden
 }
 ```
 When overriding an instance method, the visibility can be the same or more visible then before, but not less visible.
-In the following example, **cabbage1** and **cabbage2** are correctly overriden, but **cabbage3** and **cabbage4** are invalid because they are overriden with missing visibilities from the original methods.
+In the following example, **cabbage1** and **cabbage2** are correctly overriden, but **cabbage3** and **cabbage4** are invalidly overriden because they are overriden with missing visibilities from the original methods.
 ```
 [Ni] {
     ~ newNi *{}